 How long will the outbreak last?

 Outbreaks can typically last three to four years.
-We are in year two of the current outbreak.
+We are in year three of the current outbreak.
 While outbreaks are not uncommon and populations build every 11 to 15 years in our region, the looper populations could diminish next year or we may see another year of forest defoliation next summer.
 The extent and duration of the outbreak depends on weather and other environmental factors.

 What role does climate change play in forest pest outbreaks?